-This work is being undertaken in concert with a range of partners in the research, industry, and civil society communities.
-The projects created under this umbrella are designed to operate as collaborative experiments in order to find innovative solutions to complex problems.
-The Lab is launching with two pilot projects in 2018:
+The DAL works in concert with a range of partners in the research, industry, and civil society communities.
+Our first two pilot projects are designed to operate as collaborative experiments in order to find innovative solutions to complex problems:

 Pilot #1: Data Integrity Project